-The Wetland Program has performed inventories and functional assessments of wetlands on the Reservation over a period seven years.
-Detailed information on wetland plants, soils, hydrology, land use, wildlife habitat, and more was gathered in 294 wetlands and entered into a database.
+The Wetland Program has performed inventories and functional assessments of wetlands on the Reservation over a period of seven years.
+Detailed information on wetland plants, soils, hydrology, land use, wildlife habitat, and more were gathered in 294 wetlands and entered into a database.
 Wetland condition was documented with photos, and plant specimens were collected for reference.
 GPS maps of each wetland were incorporated into a GIS coverage and linked to photos.

-The next step in developing the Tribe’s Wetland Program was monitoring of water quality and biological indicator species (amphibians and aquatic macroinvertebrates) in selected wetlands.
+The next step in developing the Tribe’s Wetland Program was monitoring water quality and biological indicator species (amphibians and aquatic macroinvertebrates) in selected wetlands.
 Monitoring equipment for the 2010 and 2011 field seasons was installed in 14 wetlands.
 In 2012 we conducted a reassessment of 40 wetlands to detect changes that may be attributed to climate change.

 Nonpoint Source Pollution Prevention